jyxxhyx/coloring/readme.md

 ## TODO List

-- Implement a max clique heuristic to find the initial lower bound of a graph (and maybe add an associated constraint into the models).
+- [X] Implement a max clique heuristic to find the initial lower bound of a graph (and maybe add an associated constraint into the models).

-- Automatically analyze the Gurobi logs (via implementing a parser manually or using the official package ` grblogtools`) and output the stat file.
+- [X] Automatically analyze the Gurobi logs (via implementing a parser) and output the stat file.
+The official package ` grblogtools` is not available for Anaconda Python 3.6.

-  - Bad news, `grblogtools` is not compatible with Anaconda Python 3.6 (as I have to use Gurobi 8.0.1).
+- Use the initial solution of the heuristic coloring method as a warm start of MILP models.

-  - Maybe I can copy some source code from `grblogtools`.
+- Avoid defining redundant variables (i.e., g_{v, H}) in the POP and POPH models.

 - Restructure and refactor.